rjaquesverly/triage_challenge/README.md

 ## Prerequisites
 Ensure you have Python installed on your system.
+This code and model was developed using Python 3.9.17.
-You can download the last version of python in https://www.python.org/
+You can download the Python 3.9.17. using this link: https://www.python.org/ftp/python/3.12.0/python-3.12.0b1-amd64.exe

 ## Installation